maronglamin/marketplus/appFrontend/docs/LOCATION_BASED_COUNTRY_DETECTION.md

 ## Overview

-The SNAP app now automatically detects the user's country based on their current location using Google's Geocoding API.
+The SNAP now automatically detects the user's country based on their current location using Google's Geocoding API.
 This feature helps users by pre-selecting their country code when entering their phone number, making the login process more convenient.

 ## How It Works